top of page

 How To Conduct Effective Advocacy

 Conducting advocacy within government agencies can oftentimes feel like a daunting and unrewarding task, and in our experience, this is especially true of the Department of Corrections.
-While there is no one way to go about advocacy, we believe the following may prove to be some helpful tips.
+While there is no one way to go about advocacy, we believe the following may be some helpful tips.

 1. When at all possible, always use email.
 In this way, you have an electronic record of what has been communicated by the DOC.
 Never allow yourself to be in a position where the DOC can control the narrative.